 1. Organizational Level

-Providing training to employee which are not aligned with the business goals is considered as wastage of resources.
+Providing training to employee which are not aligned with the business goals is considered a wastage of resources.
 It is very vital that training programs conducted in the organization would help the employees to achieve the strategic business goals of the organization.
-The organizational level training need analysis used data sources such as business goals, skill inventory, employee inventory, organizational culture and customer satisfaction data to identify the training needs of the employees.
+The organizational level training need analysis using data sources such as business goals, skill inventory, employee inventory, organizational culture, and customer satisfaction data to identify the training needs of the employees.

-The organizational level of training need analysis provide answers to the questions such as-
+The organizational level of training need analysis to provide answers to the questions such as-

 - Which department needs training the most?